-Minimum $20.00 per month.
-For this, 1,000 cubic feet of water will be received.
-A $1.00 fee will be added to the base rate for each account on a boostered system.
-The metered rates for quantities in excess of this amount is:
+A $1.00 charge will be added to the base rate for each account on a boostered system.

 The minimum monthly rate will be paid for each family unit.
 A family unit is defined as any individual house or mobile home and each unit of a condominium, duplex, triplex or fourplex.
 For this minimum rate, 1,000 cubic feet of water will be received for each unit and the metered rate will be charged for quantities in excess of this amount.

 Motels, hotels, boarding houses, apartment units and office buildings will pay a $20.00 minimum rate, the metered rate, plus $11.00 per month for each unit available for rental whether it is rented or not.
 The 1,000 c.f. usage reduction will not apply to this category.

 RV Parks and others not mentioned above who provide transient accommodations will pay a $20.00 minimum rate plus the metered rate on the combined transient spaces only.
 The 1,000 c.f. usage reduction will not apply to this category.
 All other spaces will be billed based on the family unit rate structure.